Cost-benefit analysis of credit cards

 - Global Lounge Collection (access to Centurion Lounge, Delta Sky Club (when flying Delta), Priority Pass, etc.)

-- free enrollement to Clear
+- free enrollment to Clear

 - free Gold status at Marriott Bonvoy and Hilton Honors

 This year, I received $1,627 of various credits for the $695 annual fee, which is not that bad.
-As I often fly between San Diego and Atlanta, being able to use the Centurion Lounge (in E terminal) or Delta Sky Club (in every terminal) at Atlanta Hartsfield-Jackson is really useful, because it allows me to have free meal and drinks before flight.
+As I often fly between San Diego and Atlanta, being able to use the Centurion Lounge (in E terminal) or Delta Sky Club (in every terminal) at Atlanta Hartsfield-Jackson airport is really useful, because it allows me to have a free meal and drinks before the flight.
 (In contrast, the value for using the Aspire Lounge at San Diego is not that high, as food and drink selection is limited.)

 On a separate note, at most airports, using the TSA Precheck + Clear line gets you through security fastest, but at Atlanta, using the TSA Precheck + Digital ID line is faster because people are funnelled through more lanes.